-Dr. Christopher Luther is the President and Owner of Luther Strings, and a Teaching Artist for the Luther Strings Academy.
+Dr. Christopher Luther is the President and Owner of Luther Strings, and a Teaching Artist.
 He is extremely passionate about his small business and the team that helps him run it!

 Lovingly referred to as "Chris", you can find Dr. Luther often in the shop, eagerly helping out customers with his expertise in instrument selection, performance and pedagogy.

 Dr. Luther is knowledgable in all areas relating to the Luther Strings shopping and academic experience, so when in doubt, ask for Chris.
 He will be ecstatic to help you out, and will make sure to leave you feeling satisfied!